Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-71-sticks-and-stones.md

 Ferd and Genn raised their hands simultaneously, then contrived via MonkeyGrunt for Ferd to ask on behalf of them both.
 "Did we re-think about *ocks*-e-gen tanks?
 The warehouse training show us, we will use them up very quick.
 Very *small* safety margin..."

 "We’ve sourced much higher-pressure tanks from Hephaestus which have an identical regulator to the one that you’ve been training with.
-Sorry it took so long, but they had to be manufactured and tested…"
+Sorry it took so long, but they had to be manufactured and tested..."

 "Takes time."